mauriciovancine/atlanticr/README.md

   ATLANTIC MAMMALS: a data set of assemblages of medium- and large-sized mammals of the Atlantic Forest of South America
 - [`atlantic_nonvolant_mammals`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_nonvolant_mammals.html):
+  Non-volant mammals from the Upper Paraná River Basin: a data set from a critical region for conservation in Brazil
 - [`atlantic_primates`](https://mauriciovancine.github.io/atlanticr/reference/atlantic_primates.html):
   ATLANTIC-PRIMATES: a dataset of communities and occurrences of primates in the Atlantic Forests of South America